Networking can make or break your career, but many of us fear the very thought of pressing flesh and “working a room.”

 7. Don’t drop the ball on referrals

-One major networking mistake is to take contact information and not follow up, workplace expert Hannah Morgan wrote in U.S. News & World Report.
-Thank the person, take the recommended action and tell your contact what transpired.
-If a contact offers you a recommendation that you know isn’t useful, politely tell the contact why you won’t take the referral.
+One major networking mistake is to take contact information and not follow up.
+Thank the person, take the recommended action, and tell your contact what transpired — or at least explain why you didn’t take action.

 8. Take notes

-It’s not necessarily going to make sense to take notes when you are conversing (like when you’re standing around with a drink in one hand and a plate of hors d’oeuvres in the other), but soon after you meet a new contact, put a few helpful notes on the back of their business card.
-What industry are they in?
+Soon after you meet a new contact, put a few helpful notes on the back of their business card.
+What industry is the contact in?
 What did you discuss?
 Did you promise to send something or otherwise follow up?

 9. Show gratitude, and be specific

-If you have coffee with someone or even pick their brain during a networking session, thank them.
+If you have coffee with someone or even pick their brain during a networking session, thank him or her.
 Show gratitude to those who share their time and expertise by sending a quick email.
-If possible, share how their advice helped you — maybe you got a job or won a contract as a result, or maybe you simply came to understand the marketplace better.
-It’s nice to hear “thank you” but even nicer to know when advice has paid off for someone.
-People like to feel their time was not wasted.
-And, don’t forget, most people really want to help.
+If possible, share how his or her advice helped you — maybe you got a job or won a contract as a result, or maybe you simply came to understand the marketplace better.